NingWang1990/pySTEM/README.md

 ```

 ### How to use
-An example can be found in the example folder
+An example can be found in the examples folder